 - Buttermilk: Buttermilk is part of the leavening agent that reacts with the baking soda allowing the bread to rise in this no-yeast bread.
 It also provides moisture to the bread and adds a wonderful flavor.

-- Butter: Cold butter is key!
+- Unsalted Butter: Cold butter is key!

 - Egg: One large egg adds richness and density.